CDDLeiden/QSPRpred/docs/use.rst

 ^^^^^^

 Finally, we need to indicate what models we want to train and which steps to take in the training.
-In this example, we will build regression random forest models through passing the prepared regression datasets prefixes `GABAAalpha_REGRESSION` and `NMDA_REGRESSION` to the `-dp` argument.
+In this example, we will build regression random forest models through passing the prepared regression datasets files `GABAAalpha_REGRESSION` and `NMDA_REGRESSION` to the `-dp` argument.
 If you wish to train classification models, you can pass the classification datasets `GABAAalpha_CLASSIFICATION` and `NMDA_CLASSIFICATION` to the `-dp` argument (or any combination thereof).
 The model type is set with `-m`.